 “Our planet is becoming poisoned by plastic.
 The vast amount in our oceans has become an environmental emergency as a direct result of our throwaway society.
 That’s why I’m supporting thousands of people living without single use plastic this June as part of the Marine Conservation Society’s Plastic Challenge.
-Don’t just get depressed about plastic – stop using it!” www.shootandscribble.com
+Don’t just get depressed about plastic – stop using it!”
+For further information about Simon, visit: www.shootandscribble.com

 Lizzie is a biologist, public speaker and wildlife presenter / filmmaker with a keen sense of adventure.
 After establishing herself on Cbeebies as a wildlife expert, Lizzie has gone on to present for BBC Earth Unplugged where she finds creative ways to inspire audiences such as attempting to diving like a gannet as well as presenting in various productions such as a wildlife quiz show for BBC2 in between her studies.